cravenf/e4357/README.md

 This file contains a study record.
 Entries are in reverse chronological order.

 25 Nov (several hours) - stripped ends of RD and TD wires at one end of Ethernet cable and plugged these directly into breadboard next to mbed RD and TD pins.
 Though not very stable, this configuration worked and enabled communication through the socket.
 Exercised several embed developer programs, including TCP and UDP HelloWorld programs and programs from Effective Embedded Systems Design.
 Found and modified http://developer.mbed.org/teams/mbed/code/Websocket_Ethernet_HelloWorld.
 Viewed its output at http://sockets.mbed.org/demo/viewer and continued to modify the program by integrating a motion sensor and incorporating earlier code used with that.
-Succeeded in reflecting motion detection to the web server:
+Succeeded in reflecting motion detection to the web server and reflected back to mbed and displayed on Tera Term console:

 Websocket server
 Rapid deployment and real-time communication by Mbed mbed.org
 SenderChannel HomeWS Home
 Websockets Viewer on channel: sensor

 message: 21 no motion
 message: 20 no motion